hortonworks-gallery/ambari-zeppelin-service/README.md

 service ambari-agent status
 ```

-- (Optional) - In general you can generate BP and cluster file using Ambari recommendations API using these steps.
-However in this example we are providing some sample blueprints which you can edit, so this is not needed
+- (Optional) - In general, you can generate BP and cluster file using Ambari recommendations API using these steps.
+However in this example we are providing some sample blueprints which you can edit, so this is not needed.
+These for reference only
 For more details, on the bootstrap scripts see bootstrap script git

 ```